haumeamagma/NBCU01/.github/ISSUE_TEMPLATE/session-feedback-template.md

 ---

-Thanks for taking a couple of minutes to give feedback, which will help me improve for next time.
+Thanks for taking a couple of minutes to give feedback, which will help us to improve for the next time.

 **Instructions**
 1. Before doing anything else, hit the green button "Submit new issue" right now to save this issue content